What is the Beach Flag System?

 - Sea Turtles are an endangered species.
 They lay their eggs along the Beaches of South Walton.
 Avoid the use of flashlights near nests in the evening, do not leave beach chairs and other items on the beach overnight (they block the turtles' path), and keep your distance if you see turtles or eggs.
 Sea turtles are protected by federal and state law and substantial fines and federal imprisonment may result from killing, harming, or even interfering with a sea turtle.

 Where can I find a beach wheelchair?

-The South Walton Fire District (SWFD) in partnership with the Walton County Tourist Development Council (TDC), continually explore strategies to enhance the beach going experience.
+- The South Walton Fire District (SWFD), in partnership with the Walton County Tourist Development Council (TDC), continually explores strategies to enhance the beach-going experience.
 Through the Beach Safety and Education Program, our beaches are safer, but many visitors face hurdles to enjoy the emerald green waters of the Gulf of Mexico.

 Does South Walton Fire District provide pre-construction meetings?

 - Yes.
 The South Walton Fire District highly recommends that you have a pre-construction meeting with the Fire District so everyone understands the fire inspection requirements.
 Any questions may be answered at this time.

 What if I have a question that needs an answer or interpretation?

 - The project supervisor/foreman may contact the SWFD Fire Marshal at 850-267-1298.
 Please note that interpretations will not be given out over the phone.
 This is necessary to ensure that all parties involved have information in writing, so as to avoid delays in your projects.

 Why is a review of the Site Plan important?